Bazror/hivemind/docs/native_ads/native_ads.md

 ### Ad creation

-Ads are created by making posts in a community.
-Posts will contain metadata that holds the ad's properties, duration (total time units), starting bid and an optional start time.
+Ads are created by making posts, that adhere to the requirements for ad posts (decline rewards, hidden).
+Posts will contain metadata that holds the ad's properties.

+When submitting an ad to a community, duration (total time units), a starting bid amount and the token type are required.
+Start time is optional.

 ### Bidding process